cs160-berkeley/Group-6-Project/README.md

 Please checkout the other two branches to see our two features we are developing!

 Thank you for your time.
+Hope you like it.